vietanha74/CppND-Program-Capstone-Project/README.md

 Mandelbrot Set in C++ with OpenCV

 ## Overview
 This is the capstone project for the Udacity C++ Nanodegree Program.
+I implemented a simple Mandelbrot Set and then display it by OpenCV library .The program calculate Mandelbrot set from argurments and display as image.
+We can Zoom In/Out and improve quality of image display and then saved as into  local computer.
+The program is run through the command line and without takes options and input parameters.

 ## File Structure
 This repository contains: